VelislavKarastoychev/euriklis-validator/README.md

     }) // probably true!
 ```

-- method for_any(some_function): similar to the for_all() method but requites the some_function to be true at least for one element of the array or object value property of the current validator instance.
+- method <em>for_any(some_function)</em>: similar to the for_all() method but requites the some_function to be true at least for one element of the array or object value property of the current validator instance.
-- method not(): an operational method that sets the not operand to true and negate the next active validator atomic sentence.
+- method <em>not()</em>: an operational method that sets the not operand to true and negate the next active validator atomic sentence.
-- method and(): an operational method that sets the and operand to true and makes conjunction with the next active validator atomic sentence.
+- method <em>and()</em>: an operational method that sets the and operand to true and makes conjunction with the next active validator atomic sentence.
-method or(): an operational method that sets the the or operand to true and makes disjunction with the next active validator atomic sentence.
+method <em>or()</em>: an operational method that sets the the or operand to true and makes disjunction with the next active validator atomic sentence.
-- method bind(other_validator): gets in the input argument of the method a validator atomic sentence and then execute the operations that are required.
+- method <em>bind(other_validator)</em>: gets in the input argument of the method a validator atomic sentence and then execute the operations that are required.
-- method is_equal_or_lesser_than(n): checks if the number in the value property of the current validator instance is equal or smaller to the number n in the argument of the method.
+- method <em>is_equal_or_lesser_than(n)</em>: checks if the number in the value property of the current validator instance is equal or smaller to the number n in the argument of the method.
 Similar to this method is the method is the method is_lesser_than(n).
-- is_equal_or_bigger_than(n): checks if the number in the value property of the current validator instance is greater of equal to the number n in the argument of the method.
+- method <em>is_equal_or_bigger_than(n)</em>: checks if the number in the value property of the current validator instance is greater of equal to the number n in the argument of the method.
 Similar to this method is the method is_bigger_than(n).
-- method is_in_range(a, b): checks if the number in the value property of the current validator instance is in the open interval (a, b), where a and b are both numbers, a <= b and a and b are the arguments of the method.
+- method <em>is_in_range(a, b)</em>: checks if the number in the value property of the current validator instance is in the open interval (a, b), where a and b are both numbers, a <= b and a and b are the arguments of the method.
 Similar to this method is the method is_in_closed_range(a, b), where the number type in the validator instance has to be in the closed interval [a, b].
-- method has_length(n): checks is a string or array or object type in the value property of the current validator instance has length equal to n, where n is number and is the argument of the method.
+- method <em>has_length(n)</em>: checks is a string or array or object type in the value property of the current validator instance has length equal to n, where n is number and is the argument of the method.
-- method copy() - this method returns a validator instance with the same value property but removes the answer property.
+- method <em>copy()</em> - this method returns a validator instance with the same value property but removes the answer property.
 Similar to this method is the method absolute_copy() that copies all the properties of the current validator instance.
-- method on (true/false, some_function): A method that returns validator type like the other methods, but executes a function according to the condition of truth.
+- method <em>on (true/false, some_function)</em>: A method that returns validator type like the other methods, but executes a function according to the condition of truth.
 ## Bugs and tips

-Everyone that wants to inform me for some useful information and practices can sends me an email to exel_mmm@abv.bg or euriklis@hotmail.com.
+Everyone who wants to inform me about useful things and practices can sends me an email to exel_mmm@abv.bg or euriklis@hotmail.com.

+## Donations
+Donations are welcome at

 ## License
-MIT License
+MIT License.
-This package will be provided for free to every user that use it for personal and not commercial usage.
-The author of the package in not responsible for any errors in third party software products, libraries, packages and source codes.
-The author also is not responsible for some possible bugs that may exists in the library.
+This package will be provided for free to any user that use it for personal and non commercial usage.
+The author of the package is not liable for any errors in third party software, libraries, packages and source code used at these libraries.
+The author also may not responsible for some possible bugs that may exists in the library.